-- Open Educational Resources (OERs) & Teaching Materials - We support the development of OERs, by providing grants for development of OERs, as well as coordinating the development of resources with subject / liaison librarians.
+- Open Educational Resources (OER) & Teaching Materials - We support the development of OER by providing grants for the development of OER as well as coordinating the development of resources with subject / liaison librarians.

 - ORCID - We'll answer your questions about obtaining and maintaining your Open Researcher and Contributor (ORCID).

 - Perma.cc - We'll create an institutional account for you to create unlimited archival copies of web pages with permanent URLs.

 - Pressbooks - We offer an instance of Pressbooks for Educational Institutions, the open source book publishing platform, that is available to all campus authors who wish to publish open educational resources or monographs.